- Summer Term

 What is the food like at HMI?
 What if I am a vegetarian or have other dietary restrictions?

-For breakfast we often serve toasted bagels, scrambled eggs, pancakes, muffins, or egg frittatas.
+For breakfast we often serve toasted bagels, scrambled eggs, pancakes, french toast, or hot cereal.
 Cold cereal is always an option.
-Lunch (usually cooked by students) may be pesto pasta, pita pizzas, or chili and cornbread.
-Salad is always available.
-Dinner (almost always cooked by students) is an opportunity for students to design a meal for the entire community.
+Lunch may be sandwiches, soup, quesadillas, tacos or chili and cornbread.
+A fully stocked salad bar is always available.
+Dinner is an opportunity for students to design a meal for the entire community.
 This may be something as simple as meat and veggie lasagna or as complex as a full Panamanian feast (complete with fried plantains).

 While HMI programs are in the field, students cook in 3-4 person tent groups.
 They are provided a ration of bulk food items and spices, along with recipes for how to cook meals on a single-burner stove.